"I get commissions for purchases made through links in this post."

 Early Construction & Evolution over Time

-In earlier times longboards were mostly homemade, surprised?
-Yes, people take the wheels from old and outdated roller skates and attach to the board or as a wooden plank.
-Teenagers specifically were a master in creating these boards, but they were really small in size which made it difficult for teenagers to perform their stunts and tricks.
 In the 1970s, longboarding took a drastic turn in terms of construction and as an activity as well.
-It was the time when then urethane wheels appearance.
-These wheels were stronger the roller skates wheels and providing strength plus faster speed to longboarders.
-Over the period, somewhere in the 1990s, the longboarding tricks were popularization.
+It was the time when the urethane wheels appeared and the concept of a good set of wheels for the best board made a debut.
+These wheels were stronger than roller skates wheels and provided strength plus faster speed to longboarders.
+Over the period, somewhere in the 1990s, the longboarding tricks were so popular that every teens knew one or two of these awesome tricks .
 So, longboarding became a serious sport with competitions and a mode of transportation.

 A Longboard Construction – Comprehensive Guide